Chart Color Schemes

 Queensland Tennis Centre Upgrade

-Major upgrade to prepare the Queensland Tennis Centre for Brisbane 2032 Olympic and Paralympic tennis.
-Scope currently includes a new 3000-seat show court arena, 12 new match courts, and upgrades to Pat Rafter Arena and supporting precinct facilities to increase capacity and improve player and spectator amenities.
+Major upgrade to the Queensland Tennis Centre in preparation for the Brisbane 2032 Olympic and Paralympic Games tennis events.
+Includes a new permanent 3,000-seat show court arena, 12 new match courts, upgrades to Pat Rafter Arena and supporting precinct facilities to increase capacity and improve player and spectator amenities.
+The project will enhance community access to tennis facilities and enable hosting of more major tournaments post-Games.

 Moggill Road Corridor Upgrade - Indooroopilly Roundabout